 Federal Contractor Requirements

-Federal contractor nondiscrimination and other basic requirements
+Federal contractor nondiscrimination requirements

 You have a responsibility to meet additional obligations as a federal contractor.

-Finally, if you have a contract or subcontract of $150,000 or more, you’re also subject to the Vietnam Era Veterans’ Readjustment Assistance Act (VEVRAA) and have the responsibility to not discriminate against job applicants or employees because of status as a protected veteran.
+If you have a contract or subcontract of $150,000 or more, you’re also subject to the Vietnam Era Veterans’ Readjustment Assistance Act (VEVRAA) and have the responsibility to not discriminate against job applicants or employees because of status as a protected veteran.

 Questions?